-You measure the wall, order the sofa, then realize it blocks a walkway, swallows the coffee table, feels oddly “too deep,” or won’t clear the front door turn.
-Maybe a sectional lands on the wrong side, or the seat height makes feet dangle.
-This guide helps you choose couch dimensions that fit your room, your delivery path, and your body—starting with a fast cheat sheet, then mistakes to avoid, then a step-by-step sizing workflow.
+You measure the wall, order the sofa, and then realize it blocks a walkway, crowds the coffee table, feels deeper than expected, or won’t clear the front-door turn.
+Sometimes the chaise ends up on the wrong side.
+Sometimes the seat height makes your feet dangle.
+This guide helps you choose couch dimensions that fit your room, your delivery path, and the way you actually sit—starting with a fast checklist, then the most common mistakes, and then a simple sizing workflow.

 Quick Summary: The Best Couch Dimensions for Your Space and Comfort

-Use this as a fast decision checklist before you fall in love with a style.
+Use this as a fast reality check before you commit to a style.

 Room-fit (what keeps the space functional)